chandrukuppuswamy1988/FlightPlanApi/README.md

 # FlightPlanApi

-## a simple mong DB connected Web API that manupulates the document
+## a simple mongo DB connected Web API that manupulates the document